ozydingo/stores_in_mongo/README.md

 Calling `reload` on your object will reload the Mongo fields as well (but only if the document has already been loaded, saving performance when this behavior is not needed)

 Calling `deep_dup` on your object will load the document if not already loaded and `deep_dup` it.

+Changing the document data will cause Rails to update the `updated_at` field on save, if appropriate. `stores_in_mongo` does this by overriding the `dirty` method to also check for possible changes to the mongo document.
+Currently, we do not have a good way for detecting in-place changes to the document, so your model will always be marked as dirty if the document has been loaded.

 Methods defined by `stores_in_mongo` are owned by a dynamically created module `model::MongoDocumentMethods`, where `model` is the class that called `stores_in_mongo`.
 Thus you can override these in your model and still have access to `super` if you would like to hook into the document creation, loading, or saving.